lishiyo/second-me-prototype/design_docs/v0_architecture.md

         )
 ```

 This approach allows the digital twin to learn from conversations as if they were memories, creating a more personalized experience.

 ### Important Considerations for Training Files

 Be careful with mapping training process files to the Wasabi schema, since the training process creates multiple different processed files.

-The CURRENT training process in the lpm_kernel creates several different types of processed files:
+For example, for chat histories, the CURRENT training process in the `lpm_kernel` creates several different types of processed files:

 1. **JSON Files**: Initial storage of structured chat data
    - Raw JSON in `L2/data_pipeline/raw_data/`